dtrelogan/react-formstate/docs/deprecatedDatePickerExample.md

 ## method 1 - override the change handler

-the most straightforward way to deal with a nonstandard input is to override the framework generated event handler:
+the most straightforward way to deal with a nonstandard input is to override the standard event handler:

 ```es6
 import React, { Component } from 'react';